Holy Ghost Ukrainian Catholic Church

 Holy Ghost Ukrainian Catholic Church is a Ukrainian Greek Catholic church in West Easton, Pennsylvania.
 Father Paul Makar is the administrator.
 Father Yaroslav Lukavenko is the church's parochial vicar.
+The parish, as of 2022, serves 83 families.

+History

+The church was first established in 1921.
+In May 2017, the church underwent a major restoration of its dome costing over $10,000.